benabus/symbaroum/markdown/core_player_guide.md

 >
 > -- *Agna Trollslayer, Sword Master in Thistle Hold.*

-The barbarian cl ans of Davokar and the kingdom of Ambria house many traditions of war and combat.
+The barbarian clans of Davokar and the kingdom of Ambria house many traditions of war and combat.
 Some Warriors are professionals – soldiers with a pragmatic point of view, regarding warfare as a vocation.
 Others stem from noble families and bloodlines, and consider the glory of battle to be a part of their heritage.
 To some the art of war is nothing more than a method needed to survive, while others use their prowess in battle for a higher purpose, such as serving Prios the Sun God or restoring family honor lost during The Great War.

 Regardless of culture and origins, the Warrior's main arena is the battlefield, where he or she often assumes the role of a heavily armed shock trooper.
 The Warrior can also contribute to effective problem-solving, mainly through their capacity to lead.